hCaptcha/react-native-hcaptcha/README.md

 ### User Journeys (Enterprise)

-Journey capture is opt-in and has two parts:
+Journey capture is opt-in at the captcha level through `userJourney={true}`.

-1. Initialize automatic capture once, as early as possible in app startup. (`initJourneyTracking()`)
+By default, a captcha instance with `userJourney={true}` will:

-2. Enable `userJourney` on the captcha instances that should attach the buffered journey to verification requests.
+- attach the current shared journey buffer to its verification payload as `userjourney`
+- initialize the journey runtime on first use if needed
+- enable automatic app-wide touch capture while at least one `userJourney` captcha instance is mounted

+Use `initJourneyTracking()` when you want to:

+- start journey tracking before the captcha component mounts
+- register a React Navigation container for automatic screen tracking
+- enable runtime debug/stats hooks
+- disable automatic touch capture with `touchCapture: false` while keeping the rest of User Journeys enabled

 ```js
 import ConfirmHcaptcha, {